mokagio/mokacoding/metallo/src/posts/2015-07-14-functor-applicative-monads-in-pictures.md

 > Despite all the hype about it, **Swift is not a functional language**.
 This means that we need to write a bit of extra code to achieve the same results that language like Haskell have with built-in operators.

+> You can find a Playground with all the code from the article [on GitHub](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground).

 > Finally, don't worry if you find the content hard to grasp.
 I had to read the original version a number of times to wrap my head around it, plus a lot of mess around with the Swift code.

-> **Add link to Playground**

 Here’s a simple value: